lsaulier/HXP/README.md

 The implemented code for the *Experimental Results* of the paper *"Predicate-based explanation of a Reinforcement Learning agent via action importance evaluation"* is divided into four folders.
+The code was done under the 3.8 Python version (this code is not working with the 3.11 version of Python).
 Before testing our implementation, it's *necessary* to install packages of requirements.txt using the following pip command:

 ```bash